Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 Prerequisites:

-• (Make sure you have your environment variables properly configured at the system level)
+- (Make sure your system environment variables are properly configured)

-Quarkus platform It's an incredible tool, it allows us to select versions, compilation tools and dependencies in a very intuitive way, and then with a single click download a complete structure and build it with these simple commands:
+Quarkus platform is an amazing tool that allows us to intuitively select versions, build tools, and dependencies, then with a single click download a complete structure and launch it with these simple commands:

-If you see this on your console, your app is ready!
+If you see this in your console, your application is ready!

-Now let's get to the important thing, imagine that you need to integrate a database to start exploring or developing directly.
+Now to the important part, imagine you need to integrate a database to start exploring or developing directly.

 Well, H2 is the way.

-1. Integrating a database to Quarkus in record time
+1. Integrating a database into Quarkus in record time

-H2 is an open source relational database management system (RDBMS) written in Java.
-It's known for being lightweight, fast, and easy to use, and is a popular choice for developing and testing Java applications.
+H2 is an open-source relational database management system (RDBMS) written in Java.
+It is known for being lightweight, fast, and easy to use, and is a popular choice for Java application development and testing.

-When we want to integrate a db like H2, we first have to add the corresponding library, Panache.
+When we want to integrate a database like H2, we first have to add the corresponding library, Panache.

 ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-hibernate-orm-panache"